01-edu/public/subjects/get/README.md

 ### Instructions

-Create the `get` function.
-It takes 2 arguments:
+Create a function named `get` which takes two arguments:

-- `src` an object
+- `src`: an object.
-- `path` a string
+- `path`: a string representing a path.

-And returns the value at the given string path.
+Your function will return the value at the given `path` in the `src` object.

 ### Example: